cs-ed/impacts-krempaskyk/README.md

 - discuss ethical implications of data collection

 **Language Objectives:** student will be able to
-- identify and describe data privacy, data security, and data storage concerns of computing innovations
+- identify and describe <em>data privacy, data security</em>, and <em>data storage</em> concerns of computing innovations
-- use target vocabulary, such as cookies and Personally Identifiable Information (PTI) while discussing privacy concerns, with the support of concept definitions and vocabulary notes from this lesson
+- use target vocabulary, such as <em>cookies</em> and <em>Personally Identifiable Information (PTI)</em> while discussing privacy concerns, with the support of concept definitions and vocabulary notes from this lesson

 **Lesson 5.10 Impacts of CS Web Searches**

-<a href="https://runestone.academy/runestone/books/published/mobilecsp/Unit5-Algorithms-Procedural-Abstraction/Impacts-of-CS-Web-Searches.html">In this lesson</a>, students read Chapter 4: Needles in the Haystack of Blown to Bits.
+<a href="https://runestone.academy/runestone/books/published/mobilecsp/Unit5-Algorithms-Procedural-Abstraction/Impacts-of-CS-Web-Searches.html">In this lesson</a>, students read Chapter 4: Needles in the Haystack of <em>Blown to Bits</em>.

 **Learning Objectives:** student will be able to
 - describe the algorithm Google uses to return search results